kilian-group/phantom-reasoning/docs/README_aida.md

 2. Set environment vars in the conda environment.

-> \[!NOTE\]
-> Home paths `~/` only have 25GB on Anvil, so it's extremely important that you set huggingface datasets, models, checkpoints to scratch.
-If anything needs to be shared (e.g. datasets), we save them to the shared directory.
-The conda and pip environments (folders `~/.conda/` and `~/.cache/pip`) will take up 10GB or so with just this 1 project.

 ```bash
 conda env config vars set WANDB_ENTITY="mlcore"
 conda env config vars set WANDB_ENTITY="mlcore"